scottstilson/whatswiththecross/README.md

 # What’s with the Cross?

-**Q:** To what ends did Jesus subject Himself to crucifixion?
-And how did His subjection to crucifixion accomplish those ends?
+**Q:** Why did Jesus allow Himself to be crucified?
+And how did His self-subjection to crucifixion accomplish those ends?

 **A:** According to the Scriptures, Jesus submitted Himself to execution to once and for all fulfill the guilt and sin offering portions of the Law[^1][^2] and thus offer our minds, [without](https://www.biblegateway.com/passage/?search=Romans%201%3A32%2C3%3A20%2C5%3A12%2C6%3A16%2C6%3A21%2C7%3A7%2C8%3A6%2C8%3A13%2CGalatians%206%3A8%3B%201%20Corinthians%2011%3A26&version=NASB) any morally deforming soft-pedaling of the gravity of our sin, [liberation](https://www.biblegateway.com/passage/?search=Matthew%2020%3A28%2C%20Mark%2010%3A45%2C%20Galatians%201%3A4%2C%201%20Timothy%202%3A6%2C%20Titus%202%3A14%2C%20Exodus%2012%3A1-34&version=NASB) from guilt toward God and any further obligation to try to make concrete [amends](https://github.com/scottstilson/amends) with Him.